rafaelromao/qmk_firmware/users/rafaelromao/docs/layout.md

 ## Base Layer Combos
 - Combos are available in the base layers to send ENTER, ESC, TAB, common shortcuts and to toggle the [Lower and Raise](symbols.md) layers.
+- One-shot shift can be used to invert the [default modifier](modifiers.md) used in the combos.
+- If shift, or any other modifier, is held, it will be included in the combo.
+So Shift+ZX will send Redo instead of Undo.

 ##
 [Home](../readme.md) |